© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Packhorse bridge across Aldbrough Beck, immediately south west of High Green is a scheduled monument protected by Historic England under reference 1021019.
 View the official record →

-Packhorse bridge across Aldbrough Beck is a medieval structure located near High Green in Yorkshire, forming part of the historic route network that facilitated the movement of goods across the Pennines.
+Packhorse bridge across Aldbrough Beck is a medieval or early modern stone arch bridge located immediately south west of High Green in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021019.

 Packhorse bridge across Aldbrough Beck, immediately south west of High Green is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021019.